New York Rescue Workers Detoxification Project

 The New York Rescue Workers Detoxification Project was founded in New York City in 2003 with the stated purpose of treating rescue workers for toxins inhaled from the smoke of the September 11 attacks.
 It has two clinics: Downtown Medical on Fulton Street, two blocks from the site of the World Trade Center, and another at Williston Park, Long Island.
 The project's co-founder and top fundraiser is actor Tom Cruise.
-It uses the Purification Rundown, a "detoxification" program invented by L. Ron Hubbard as part of Scientology's Bridge to Total Freedom.
+It uses the Purification Rundown, a detoxification program invented by L. Ron Hubbard as part of Scientology's Bridge to Total Freedom.
 This rundown has been criticized by many doctors as pseudoscientific and medically dangerous.
-It was reported in October 2007 that 838 people had completed the program.
+It was reported in October 2007 that 838 people had completed the New York program.

-The project has been supported by some public officials, and received some public funding, but received criticism for its financial ties to the Church of Scientology, for exposing rescue workers to potential medical dangers, and for discouraging their use of orthodox medicine.
+The project has been supported by some public officials, and received some public funding, but received criticism for its financial ties to the Church of Scientology, for exposing rescue workers to potential medical dangers, and for discouraging use of orthodox medicine.
 Sources in the Fire Department told a reporter that several participants had joined Scientology, even disconnecting from their families.

 Background

-Scientologists criticise EPA
+Tom Cruise criticises EPA

 Tom Cruise explained his motivation for setting up the project in a Scientology promotional video that leaked onto the internet in January 2008.
 The Environmental Protection Agency had stated after the World Trade Center attack that the air was safe to breathe.
 The video narration contradicted this, saying, "The devastation had spread an unprecedented combination of toxins through the air — and it was lethal."
 Cruise is seen dismissing the EPA's all-clear:

-In an appearance on CNN's Larry King Live, Cruise said that he founded the project out of concern that 9/11 survivors would suffer leukemia, parkinsonism, multiple sclerosis or cancer as a result of toxins in their fatty tissue.
-He advocated Hubbard's "research" as the only way to deal with these problems, claiming, "Doctors do not know how to diagnose chemical exposures ...
+In an appearance on CNN's Larry King Live, Cruise said that he founded the project out of concern that 9/11 survivors would suffer leukemia, Parkinsonism, multiple sclerosis or cancer as a result of toxins lodged in their fatty tissue.
+He advocated Hubbard's purification program as the only way to deal with these problems, claiming, "Doctors do not know how to diagnose chemical exposures ...
 You go to a doctor and now he's going to put you on more and more drugs, steroids and things that are ineffective."